jasonrichdarmawan/ProtocolExample/README.md

 enum NotifyWhenNearMRTStationAndSpecificMRTStationOnceStopEvent: NotifyWhenNearMRTStationAndSpecificMRTStationOnceEvent { case IS_STOPPING }
 ```

-## Protocol Oriented Programming + Use Case Oriented Programming
+# Use Case Oriented Programming

-Use case Oriented Programming enables you to focus on 1 specific business logic (i.e. `NotifyWhenNearMRTStationWithGPS.swift` and `NotifyWhenNearMRTStationWithBluetooth.swift`).
+Use Case Oriented Programming enables you to focus on 1 specific business logic (i.e. `NotifyWhenNearMRTStationWithGPS.swift` and `NotifyWhenNearMRTStationWithBluetooth.swift`).
 Then, you can write a business logic to do "if Bluetooth is not available, use GPS" in a dedicated use case `NotifyWhenNearMRTStationAndSpecificMRTStationOnce.swift`

 Protocol implementation's coding style guide:
 1. `init` function should have default value.